How to Grow Great Tomatoes in Melbourne

 You wouldn’t try to win the Melbourne Cup with a donkey, you would use a thoroughbred with great genetics!
 To grow highly productive, tasty and nutrient dense tomatoes you need to choose varieties that exhibit those qualities.

-There is a huge number of tomato varieties available to backyard gardeners in Melbourne.
+There are a huge number of tomato varieties available to backyard gardeners in Melbourne.
 You can purchase literally hundreds of different types, different shapes and sizes from various online seed stores.

 Here’s my thoughts on what to consider when selecting your varieties: